MrAlpha786/TERBR-TermuxBackupTool/README.md

-# termux-backup-restore
+# TERBR - TERMUX BACKUP/RESTORE TOOL

 ### Created by [MrAlpha786](https://github.com/MrAlpha786)
-***Request:*** Please use or modify this with proper credit.
-Add link to my github in your README.md.

-_Take backup and restore with just one command_
+_Take backup and restore with just one command.
+Choose a directory to save backup and easily find them._

 ## Installation